 Bera, just like the devil, knows people are more valuable than goods.
 The riches could have been a distraction for Abram because once you have all of that stuff you have to fight to keep it and Bera would have had more people.

 The lesson to be learned here is what Bera/the devil does to a Christian in a fight.
 Abram had gotten a victory and probably was just hoping for some quiet time.
 But out comes someone to congratulate you on the victory.
-Many times that person will be a distraction from what you need, which is what Melchizedek brought, something to refresh and strength you.
+Many times that person will be a distraction from what you need, which is what Melchizedek brought, something to refresh and strengthen you.
 We Christians usually equate the bread and wine with communion but the truth is Melchizedek was throwing a party (feeding) for the victor because they were tired.
 Abram wisely discerned that Bera and the goods were not the reason he went to battle, that was to get his family back and that mission was accomplished.
 Bera lost everything, hid while someone else got the job done, and still claimed he was owed something.